Solved Problem 4-5-How To Design A Steel Beam?

 5- Check that the estimate (1/ Ω)*Mn is >=total moment Mt.

-The same value (1/ Ω)*Mn can be obtained from table 3-2, as we can see from the next slide.
+The same value (1/ Ω)*Mn can be obtained from Table 3-2, as we can see from the next slide.

 Design of beam according to LRFD for part b.

-For the selection is based on the minimum depth.
+The selection is based on the minimum depth.

 We will select W10x60 since the depth is smaller < depth of W 16×40 as shown in the next slide, then check that the φb*Mn> Mult.